kweimann/cruiser/README.md

 * **OGameAPI client** `ogame/api/client.py` client for retrieving information from the official public API.
 * **OGame engine** `ogame/game/engine.py` game engine used for calculations e.g. fuel consumption of a fleet.
 * **OGame bot** `bot/bot.py` implementation of Cruiser's logic, or alternatively, the brain of the operation.
+* **Analytics** `analytics/` collection of various scripts for the analysis of game mechanics and current state of a universe.